jbcodeforce/aws-studies/docs/infra/storage.md

 * S3: Object Storage.
 * Glacier: Object Archival.
-* EFS: Network File System for Linux instances, POSIX filesystem.
+* EFS: When we need distributed, highly resilient storage, using Network File System for Linux instances, POSIX filesystem.
+Across multiple AZs.
 * FSx for Windows: Network File System for Windows servers.
+Central storage for Windows based applications.
-* FSx for Lustre: High Performance Computing Linux file system.
+* FSx for Lustre: High Performance Computing (HPC) Linux file system.
+It can store data directly to S3 too.
 * FSx for NetApp: High OS compatibility.
 * FSx for OpenZFS: for ZFS compatibility.
 * EBS volumes: Network storage for one EC2 instance at a time.
 * Instance Storage: Physical storage for your EC2 instance (high IOPS).
+But Ephemeral.
 * Storage Gateway: File Gateway, Volume Gateway (cache & stored), Tape Gateway.
 * Snowcone, Snowball / Snowmobile: to move large amount of data to the cloud, physically.
 * Database: for specific workloads, usually with indexing and querying.